kxgames/glooey/docs/padding_alignment_size_hints.rst

     widget.left_padding = ...
     widget.right_padding = ...

-The Grid, HBox, and VBox widgets use the ``padding`` attribute to determine how much space to put between their cells.
-They also have a ``cell_padding`` attribute (not shown in this example) that controls inter-cell spacing without affecting normal padding:
+The `Grid`, `HBox`, and `VBox` widgets use the `~Widget.padding` attribute to determine how much space to put between their cells.
+They also have a `~Grid.cell_padding` attribute (not shown in this example) that controls inter-cell spacing without affecting normal padding:

 .. demo:: padding_alignment_size_hints/grid_padding.py